penglian518/VirtualHPC/Week_1.md

     mkdir collaboration_group
     chown -R root.collaboration collaboration_group
     chmod -R 770  collaboration_group
-    chmod -R g+s collaboration_group
+    chmod -R g+s collaboration_group  # copy from outside will inherit the permissions, but mv won't!

     # set ACL on the collaboration group
-    setfacl -d -Rm u:emil:r collaboration_group/
+    setfacl -Rm u:emil:rx collaboration_group/      # note: cd to a folder requires x permission! setfacl -d -Rm u:emil:rx collaboration_group/
-TODO: fix ACL!

 More details: [how to configure ACL](https://www.2daygeek.com/how-to-configure-access-control-lists-acls-setfacl-getfacl-linux/)

 ## Exercise 4
 LVM: Logical Volume Manager, a system of managing logical volumes, or filesystems.
 PV: Physical Volumes, the disks ...
 VG: Volume Groups, a collect of PVs and LVs
 LV: Logical Volumes, not physical disks, can span across multiple disks

 LUN: logic units number,
 HBA: Host Bus Adapters, the interface card that connects the host to a fiber channel network or devices

 ### add a new disk
     # partition the new disk and assign 8e (Linux LVM) as the system id